Plantronics BackBeat Fit 3100: AirPods for runners

-Plantronics is releasing five new headphones ahead of the holiday buying season, including its first true wireless earphones, the BackBeat Fit (£80 at Amazon.co.uk) 3100 ($150).
+Plantronics is releasing five new headphones ahead of the holiday buying season, including its first true wireless earphones, the BackBeat Fit ($89 at Amazon.com) 3100 ($150).

 It has the same drivers, features and "open" design of the new BackBeat Fit 2100, but there's no cord between the earbuds, and that should get fans of Plantronics' original BackBeat Fit Wireless excited.